 17-21.
 If applicable, a PDU Session path update procedure is triggered by the MN.

 22. Upon reception of the UE Context Release message, the source SN releases radio and C-plane related resources associated to the UE context.
 Any ongoing data forwarding may continue.

+SN initiated inter-SN SCG LTM without MN changed